Skip to content

 LeadershipAmbassadorConsul GeneralAttaché

-FocusPolitical and diplomaticCitizen servicesSpecialized sector (culture, health, military, education)
+FocusPolitical and diplomaticCitizen servicesSpecialized field

 Conclusion